deltaechoecho/deltaechoecho.github.io/_posts/2020-08-07-all-and-everyone.md

-Max Richter’s Voices was released this week.
+Max Richter’s <a href="https://www.youtube.com/watch?v=uWrc6ihmaE0&list=PLJXRgnc7mCv8vmOpNRurqUHyC5vXh46NI">Voices</a> was released this week.
 It’s a beautiful album, and what it’s for is beautiful.
 Still, there will be people who disagree with me, who don’t like his music, who don’t like that it involves a lot of spoken word.

 Who don’t like the words that are being spoken.